Spring Break Camp, March 17-21, Theme: In Your Own Backyard

 Additionally, we are offering 9 weeks of full-day camps this summer.
 The dates, themes, and descriptions for those are listed below.
 The time for these is 9:00-3:00, and we will NOT be offering late pickup.
 Campers are to bring their own lunch; occasional snacks may be provided, but are not to be given out everyday.
 The cost is $125 per child for FOTZ members and $150 per child for non-members.
 Prices are per each one-week camp.
 Registration for summer camp opens Monday, March 24th.
 Contact Rachael at 785-368-9137 or email@example.com to register!

-The Zoo is excited to offer 6 weeks of FULL day camps this summer for kids aged 6-12.
-Days will begin at 9am and end at 3pm.
-With 6 exciting themes to choose from, campers will be busy exploring the animal kingdom through stories, games, interactive play and lots of live animal encounters.
-To contact the education department with questions please call 368-9137, or e-mail email@example.com.
+During both spring break and summer camp, campers will be busy exploring the animal kingdom through stories, games, interactive play and lots of live animal encounters.
+Camp is open to children aged 6-12.
+(Children must have turned 6 before their camp starts.)
 Payment is due at the time of registration.
-Spaces are available on a first come-first serve basis until camps are full.
-Prices are per camp.
+Spaces are available on a first come, first serve basis until camps are full.

-Checks can be made out to Topeka Zoo and sent to:
+Checks can be made out to “Topeka Zoo“ and sent to:

 635 SW Gage Blvd